massdriver-cloud/application-templates/phoenix-kubernetes/README.md

 ### GitHub Workflows

-Once your application is deployed with Massdriver, you can use simple GitHub Workflows to implement Continuous Deployment for your application.
+Once your application is deployed with Massdriver, you can use a simple GitHub Workflow to implement Continuous Deployment for your application.

 From this folder, run